Siam-GS-Battery/documentation-website/docs/Datamanagement/AWS QuickSight PPC Dashboard User Guide/General Information.md

 id: General Information
 title: General Information
 sidebar_label: General Information
-description: This document serves as a formal reference for the management of the Production Planning Dashboard project deployed on the AWS QuickSight cloud platform.
+description: "This document serves as a formal reference for the management of the Production Planning Dashboard project deployed on the AWS QuickSight cloud platform.
 It is designed to support two distinct user groups: general users and administrative users.
 For general users, the document provides instructions on how to access and interact with the dashboard's visualizations.
-For administrative users, it offers detailed guidance on maintaining, configuring, and designing visuals to meet the information needs of general users.
+For administrative users, it offers detailed guidance on maintaining, configuring, and designing visuals to meet the information needs of general users."
 ---

 # General Information